 About the Camps

-The 21CSA Model United Nations camp is run by Diane Haleas, director of the nationally recognized Saint Ignatius College Prep Model United Nations team.
+The 21CSA Model United Nations camp is run by Diane Haleas, director of the nationally recognized Saint Ignatius College Prep Model United Nations team (SIMUN).
+Her SIMUN team in 2025 again earned Best Large Delegation honors out of 170 schools competing at the North American Invitational Model United Nations Conference in Washington, DC.
 Ms. Haleas will be the lead instructor for all sessions.

-The student to instructor ratio is 7 to 1.
-Students will receive individualized instruction, work in small groups led by experienced instructors, and engage in both small group and large group UN committee sessions.
+The instructor to student ratio is 1:6.
+Students will receive individualized instruction, work in small groups led by experienced instructors, and engage in both small group and large group skills-building activities.

 There is no experience necessary.
 Students (ages 11-15) will be grouped according to their age and/or ability and experience.
 The goal is to meet students where they are in terms of their skills and work closely with them to improve their communication, writing, negotiation, and critical thinking skills.
 Engaging in socially interactive activities helps to build confidence in students.